Medicine Traditions

 -Tumors and Tuberculosis Lymphadenitis.

--clears the circulation in chronic joint diseases such as Rheumatism, Arthritis, as well as chronic stiffness of the neck etc.
+-clears the circulation in chronic joint diseases: Rheumatism, Arthritis, as well as chronic stiffness of the neck etc.

 -‘A circulatory stimulant benefiting the muscles and bones’.